Youth Council elections

-Youth Councillors are elected for two years.
-They are required to attend at least two evening meetings a month at the Civic Offices in Epping.
+Youth Councillors are elected for 2 years.
+They are required to attend at least 2 evening meetings a month at the Civic Offices in Epping.
 They will also help to organise a community event with fellow Youth councillors.
 The Youth Councillors will be trained to develop skills in public speaking and giving presentations.
-Youth Councillors work alongside District Council staff as well as the adult Councillors.
-During their term of office, Youth Councillors will attend various community events and meetings and will take part in consultations about services for young people.
+Youth Councillors work alongside district council staff as well as the adult councillors.
+During their term of office, youth councillors will attend various community events and meetings and will take part in consultations about services for young people.

 Epping Forest Youth Council is an elected group of non-party political young people.
 Formed in 2007, it was set up to involve young people in the decisions made by Epping Forest District Council on services and issues that affect their age group.

-Epping Forest district secondary schools, Epping Forest College and the Sir Charles Kao Academy, will each have two Youth Council seats and there are three independent seats for candidates who either attend school or college outside the district, or are excluded from school, home educated or even working.
+Epping Forest district secondary schools, Epping Forest College and the Sir Charles Kao Academy, will each have 2 youth council seats and there are 3 independent seats for candidates who either attend school or college outside the district, or are excluded from school, home educated or even working.

 All you need is

 - Commitment (for a two-year period)

 - Some free time (for at least two meetings a month)

 - The desire to make a difference in your school and in your community

 - To be reliable